 False.
-Registered long guns were used in (all) homicide only twice in 2003 (Public Security Ministry website), and a total of 9 times from 1997-2004 (Library of Parliament).
-The registry of 7,000,000 firearms did not prevent these deaths.
-Given the extraordinarily low rate of misuse of some 7,000,000 registered firearms, it is unreasonable to believe that maintaining a registry of long guns could have any effect on spousal homicide rates.
+Registered long guns were used in (all) homicide only twice in 2003 (Public Safety Department website), and a total of 9 times from 1997-2004 (Library of Parliament).
+The registry of 7 million firearms did not prevent these deaths.
+Given the extraordinarily low rate of misuse of some 7 million registered firearms, it is unreasonable to believe that maintaining a registry of long guns could have any effect on spousal homicide rates.
 Moreover, the vast majority of violent domestic assaults are preceded by a lengthy, police recorded history, effectively denying abusers a firearms licence.
 This should address their access to legally acquired guns.

 On an average day, women’s shelters referred 221 women and 112 children elsewhere due to lack of funding.
 Clearly, there are better uses for the money than registering duck guns.

-Myth #6: The registry helps track stolen guns and forces firearms owners to be more responsible instoring their firearms.
-Over 50% of firearms used in crime are stolen from gun owners
+Myth #6: The registry helps track stolen guns and forces firearm owners to be more responsible in storing their firearms.
+Over 50% of firearms used in crime are stolen from gun owners.

 False.
-Past Department of Justice studies found that among homicides where details were available, 84%of the firearms used in the commission of the crimes are unregistered and 74.9% are illegal guns smuggled into Canada, not the 50% some claim.
+Past Department of Justice studies found that among homicides where details were available, 84% of the firearms used in the commission of crimes are unregistered and 74.9% are illegal guns smuggled into Canada, not the 50% some claim.
 Recently, Canada’s National Weapons Enforcement Support Team reported that 94% of crime guns were illegally imported into Canada.
 Vancouver Police report 97% of seized firearms are smuggled.
-Other government sources show between 9 and 16% ofcrime firearms originate in Canada.
-That figure is speculative as the vast majority of firearms used in crime are never recovered and most recovered guns cannot be identified as the serial numbers areremoved.
+Other government sources show between 9% and 16% of crime firearms originate in Canada.
+That figure is speculative as the vast majority of firearms used in crime are never recovered and most recovered guns cannot be identified as the serial numbers are removed.

 Myth #7: The information on the registry database is secure and cannot be accessed by the criminal element.